kmgbarroga/weatherapp/README.md

 $ npm install
 ```

 4. Set up .env file (API Keys are found in the .env.example).
 Copy .env.example to .env .
+(The API Keys are just examples, kindly use your own API Keys)

 ```
 $ cp .env.example .env